 Check out our thorough guide to start an email list now.

 We’ve mentioned that marketers use landing pages when advertising on Google and Facebook.

 If you’re not using ads, it doesn’t mean you don’t need a landing page.

-Landing pages are made to lead the visitor into a single call-to-action.
+Landing pages lead the visitor into a single call-to-action.

-There are no navigation links, no sidebars, and no other content in a landing page other than the offer and a button that says “Subscribe,” “Add to Cart,” or “Buy Now.”
+There are no navigation links, no sidebars, and no other content on a landing page other than the offer and a button that says “Subscribe,” “Add to Cart,” or “Buy Now.”